 - Check your eligibility: While it’s certainly not as exciting as comparing fancy features and rewards programs, it’s still important you check eligibility requirements before you apply.
 If you don’t meet those requirements, it will usually result in a declined application.
 To be eligible for a credit card, you may need to be a citizen or resident of Australia, you may need to be over 18, and you may need to have good credit and exceed a minimum annual income.

 When you receive an approval from an instant approval credit card, this is a preliminary approval based on the information you have provided.
-The card provider will then assess this information, and if the provider decides you do not meet the lending criteria, you may asked to provide further details.
-Alternatively, your application be declined.
+The card provider will then assess this information, and if the provider decides you do not meet the lending criteria, you may be asked to provide further details.
+Alternatively, your application will be declined.

 If your application is declined – either at the point of ‘instant approval’ or afterwards – it’s generally not a good idea to apply for another credit card straight away.
 All credit applications are recorded on your credit file, so multiple applications may lead to another rejection.